LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_8.md

 ### 📜 Description

-> Ce Pokémon sauva autrefois Galar en joignant ses forces à celles du roi des Hommes.
-Il absorbe du métal quand il passe au combat.
+> This Pokémon once saved Galar by joining forces with the King of Humans.
+It absorbs metal when it enters battle.

 &#8203;

-## 🐉 Éthernatos
+## 🐉 Eternatus

 ### 🧾 General Information